jeffreycwitt/hn202/docs/class-15.md

 As they settled the islands, regional kingdoms founded by warrior elites emerged.

-The open lines from *Beowulf* describing Shield Sheafson actually offer us a good example how these warrior-kings emerge.
+The open lines from *Beowulf* describing Shield Sheafson actually offer us a good example how these warrior-kings emerged.

 > "There was Shield Sheafson, scourge of many tribes,<br/>
 A wrecker of mead-benches, rampaging among foes.<br/>